Prisma Access Browser Extension Auto Login

 If your organization uses an IdP not listed above, users must sign in manually.
 In such cases, you can enforce manual login requirements to prevent users from bypassing policy rule enforcement.

-• Login Domains Configuration: Accurately configure login domains in Prisma Access Browser Extension to precisely match your users' IdP domains.
+• Login Domains Configuration: Accurately configure login domains in Prisma Browser Extension to precisely match your users' IdP domains.

-• PAB (CIE) Application Setup: Properly set up the Prisma Access Browser application (Cloud Identity Engine) within your chosen IdP.
+• PAB (CIE) Application Setup: Properly set up the Prisma Browser application (Cloud Identity Engine) within your chosen IdP.

 Login Domains

-Prisma Access Browser Extension automatically retrieves and populates login domains from the integrated IdP.
-These domains (such as company.com from user@company.com) appear under Login Domains on the Prisma Access Browser Extension onboarding page.
+Prisma Browser Extension automatically retrieves and populates login domains from the integrated IdP.
+These domains (such as company.com from user@company.com) appear under Login Domains on the Prisma Browser Extension onboarding page.
 Confirm that these automatically populated domains accurately match your users' email domains.
 If discrepancies exist, update them directly within the onboarding tool.

-Deploying Prisma Access Browser Extension
+Deploying Prisma Browser Extension

-To deploy Prisma Access Browser Extension, follow the detailed instructions provided in the onboarding section of the Prisma Access Browser management console.
+To deploy Prisma Browser Extension, follow the detailed instructions provided in the onboarding section of the Prisma Browser management console.
 You can also refer to the full deployment documentation available directly within the console for more information.